Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \subsection{Can we interpret the internal workings of AC-MPC?}

 This section investigates a potential connection between the critic network's output, $V(\vec{x})$, and the learned cost matrix $Q(\vec{x})$.
 To simplify the analysis, we introduce three key assumptions.
 First, we assume that the observations $s_k$ are equivalent to the state of the system $x_k$.
 Second, the reward function is assumed to be quadratic in the state, expressed as $r(\vec{x}) = -\vec{x}^T \vec{Q} \vec{x}$.
 This formulation captures the objective of stabilizing the system around a hover point.
 And third, we restrict the Model Predictive Control (MPC) horizon length to $T = 2$.

-Under these simplifications, if we had a linear system with no constraints, the problem becomes equivalent to a Linear Quadratic Regulator (LQR) problem.
-In LQR, the value function is the solution to the Riccati equation, which is inherently quadratic with respect to the state.
+These assumptions are chosen to create a simplified, tractable setting that mirrors the structure of a classic Linear Quadratic Regulator (LQR) problem, where the relationship between the value function and the quadratic cost is well-understood.
+While our system remains non-linear, this setup allows us to isolate and probe the fundamental connection between the critic’s learned value function and the actor's learned MPC cost.

 Given the focus on drone dynamics and a stabilization task, we expect the system to primarily operate near hover states.
 This implies that the learned value function should also be approximately quadratic.
 The central question we aim to address here is whether a relationship exists between the Hessian (the matrix containing all second-order partial derivatives) of this value function and the learned cost matrix, $Q$.
 The general infinite horizon problem for an MPC can be written as: